wavefrontHQ/docs/pages/doc/logging_send_logs.md

 summary: Learn how to send logs to Tanzu Observability, view them, and make decisions from the logs data.
 ---

-You can send logs from your logs shipper, or directly from your application to the Wavefront proxy.
+You can send logs to the Wavefront proxy from your log shipper or directly from your application.
+The Wavefront proxy sends the log data to the Wavefront instance.

 ![shows how data goes from the log shipper to the wavefront proxy and then to the Wavefront instance](images/logging_send_logs.png)

 ## Prerequisites

-* A Tanzu Observability by Wavefront account, which gives you access to a cluster.
+* A Wavefront account, which gives you access to a cluster.
 If you don’t have a cluster, [sign up for a free trial](https://tanzu.vmware.com/observability-trial).
-* A Tanzu Observability API token linked to an account with Proxy permission.
+* A Wavefront API token linked to an account with Proxy permission.
 See [Generating an API Token](wavefront_api.html#generating-an-api-token).
-* Whitelist the VMware domain (`*.vmware.com`) on your production enviornment.
+* Whitelist the VMware domain (`*.vmware.com`) on your environment.
-  Tanzu Observability uses the VMware log cluster.
+  Tanzu Observability uses a VMware log cluster.
 Therefore, to send your log data successfully, you need to whitelist the VMware domain.

 ## Install Wavefront Proxy